 Select connected RAID 5 drives from the top-left dropdown to check the drive health status.

 You may further click ‘SMART Status’ to inspect the critical SMART parameters of the drive for a warning sign

 If there’s no warning sign and software displays vital stats as green, proceed with next step, else follow this guide to clone a failing drive (the drive(s) with health or SMART status warning)

 Step 3: Reconstruct Unmounted RAID 5 Array to Recover Data

-Close the Drive Monitor utility and click ‘Recover Data’.
-Then,
+Close the Drive Monitor utility, start the software again and Then,

 Data’ and click ‘Next.’